nutjob-laboratories/erk/README.md

 ## Is **Ərk** completed?

-No. I'm still adding features and tracking down and squashing bugs.
+No. The current version, 0.860.182, is still a pre-release.
+I'm still adding and tweaking features, and catching and fixing as many bugs as I can.
+The final version, **Ərk** 1.0, will come eventually, and we're more than half-way there!

 ## Does **Ərk** run on Windows?
 Does it run on Linux?